lookacat/firefly/README.md

   It supports online and offline streaming and already heard songs get cached automatically.
 Also it supports off-screen playback.
-Under the hood it uses python to download youtube videos and to convert it to mp3.
+Under the hood it uses python to download youtube videos and to convert them to mp3.
-  Download and streaming currently broken due to youtubes ongoing effort to block downloader (and outdated libs) ❌
+  Download and streaming are currently broken due to youtubes ongoing effort to block downloaders (and outdated libs) ❌
 </p>
 <br/>
 <br/>